 Many people think the higher the better when it comes to hunting from a treestand.
 Although solid advice, it isn’t always the best.
 I prefer to hunt in trees where I will be surrounded by thick cover.
 I like young oaks, with limbs and leaves everywhere.
 Many of these young oaks have so many solid branches that they can be climbed without using a screw in step.

 Oaks are the last to lose their leaves and make a great home away from home for a fall hunter.
 Also keep in mind the higher we climb in a tree, the smaller our target area of vital organs becomes.
 Ground blinds and even pit blinds can be an option for a hunter committed to a certain spot that doesn’t have a cooperative tree to work with.

 Stay scent free.

 Too many hunters get hurt, paralyzed, and lose their lives each year due to treestand accidents.
-Be sure to purchase a high quality safety harness and use it properly.
+Be sure to purchase a high quality safety harness and use it properly each time you hunt from a treestand.
 We all have loved ones at home depending on us to return home safe and alive.
 Don’t disappoint them by making a foolish choice.